Inside: Here's one solution that can help a toddler at daycare or for preschool potty accidents.

 I remember the first time I met Alexa and wondered why I'd been so dismissive.
 Now we have regular dance parties in the kitchen to ANY MUSIC we want.

-And this potty training tool could be the solution for your troubles if your child is having a lot of pee accidents at daycare or preschool.
-Here's one solution, that as an Oh Crap Potty Training consultant, I've seen can work for a child at daycare — who's having pee accidents (though this doesn't relate to the poop — that's a different issue.)
+And this potty training tool could be that kind of simple solution if your child is having a lot of pee accidents at daycare or preschool.
+Here's one solution, that as an Oh Crap Potty Training consultant, I've seen can work for a child at daycare — who's having pee accidents (though this doesn't relate to the poop — that's a different issue, and there I'd recommend Jamie's Pooping Solutions course.)

 First, let's understand why you may be seeing pee accidents at daycare.

-Here's What Can Be Happening With Pee Accidents at Daycare
+Here's What Can Be Happening With Daycare and Preschool Potty Accidents

-Sometimes a toddler gets stuck and does not start self-intiating to go pee in the potty at daycare (or preschool).
-Here's the negative loop that can happen from there.
+Sometimes a toddler does not start using the toilet to pee at daycare (or preschool).

 The child starts having pee accidents.